-VII.
 Procurement (Purchasing) Policies

-A. Procurement of Goods and Services
+Procurement of Goods and Services

-The school shall follow outlined procurement (purchasing) procedures of the school and provisions of the state procurement code (UCA 63G-6a) and rules (R33-5) and procure only those items and services that are required to perform the mission and/or fill a bona fide need.
+The school shall follow outlined procurement (purchasing) procedures of the school and provisions of the state procurement code (UCA 63G-6a) and procure only those items and services that are required to perform the mission and/or fill a bona fide need.
 Procurements are made using best value contracting which includes assessing the best value considering quality, performance, timing, and price.
 Additionally:

-- Administration shall not intentionally divide a procurement purchase into one or more smaller purchases to divide an invoice or purchase order into two or more invoices or purchase orders, or to make smaller purchases over a period of time in order to circumvent any aspect of this policy or of state law; - b.
-Exclusive contracts (requiring the purchase of needed goods or services from a single, specified seller) are not authorized except as outlined in the state procurement code (UCA 63G-6a); - c.
-Multi-year contracts shall comply with UCA 63G-6a-1204; - d.
-Construction and improvements shall comply with the law and administrative rules of the State of Utah and its departments or agencies and differing rules, forms or reports, not in accordance with state law and administrative rules, may not be produced by school staff or outside service providers without Board authorization; - e.
-Written records will be kept for all purchases, including completive bids when applicable by law.
-Competitive bids will be filed in the winning bidder's vendor file; - f.
-All lease agreements will be evidenced by a lease or sublease agreement approved by the Board and signed by the Board Chair (or designee).
-The agreement will identify all the terms and conditions of Charter Schoolse; - g.
-Administration or any agent of the school may not accept hospitality gifts, gratuities, kickbacks, or any other unlawful consideration under 63G-6a-2304.5; - Satisfactory receipt of goods and services will be confirmed, as invoices are approved by buyers, before payment is made to a vendor.
+- Administration shall not intentionally divide a procurement purchase into one or more smaller purchases to divide an invoice or purchase order into two or more invoices or purchase orders, or to make smaller purchases over a period of time in order to circumvent any aspect of this policy or of state law; - Exclusive contracts (requiring the purchase of needed goods or services from a single, specified seller) are not authorized except as outlined in the state procurement code (UCA 63G-6a); - Multi-year contracts shall comply with UCA 63G-6a-1204; - Construction and improvements shall comply with the law and administrative rules of the State of Utah and its departments or agencies and differing rules, forms or reports, not in accordance with state law and administrative rules, may not be produced by school staff or outside service providers without Board authorization; - Written records will be kept for all purchases, including completive bids when applicable by law.
+Competitive bids will be filed in the winning bidder's vendor file; - All lease agreements will be evidenced by a lease or sublease agreement approved by the Board and signed by the Board Chair (or designee).
+The agreement will identify all the terms and conditions of the lease: - Administration or any agent of the school may not accept hospitality gifts, gratuities, kickbacks, or any other unlawful consideration under 63G-6a-2304.5; - Satisfactory receipt of goods and services will be confirmed, as invoices are approved by buyers, before payment is made to a vendor.

-B. Thresholds
+Thresholds

-- 1. Thresholds for determining requiring competing quotes, bids, and retaining documentation shall be consistent with R33-5-104 or with stricter standards according to this policy. - 2.
-The "individual procurement threshold" for Charter School is \$1,000.
-This is the maximum amount that Charter School can expend to obtain a single item/service from one vendor at one time without requiring competitive purchasing (R33-5-104.3a). - 3.
-The "single procurement aggregate threshold" for Charter School is \$5,000 (R33-5-104.3b).
-This is the maximum amount that Charter School can expend to obtain any combination of individual procurement items/services costing less than \$1,001 from one vendor at one time up to \$5,000, without requiring competitive purchasing. - 4.
-The "annual cumulative threshold" for the purchase of goods is \$50,000 (R33-5-104.3c).
-This is the maximum total annual amount that Charter School can expend to obtain individual procurement item(s) costing less than \$1,001 purchased from the same vendor during the fiscal year (July 1 June 30) not to exceed \$50,000.
-If a purchase exceeds \$50,000, it is not considered a small purchase and shall be processed through a bidding process or a request for proposal (RFP) process.
+- A. The "individual procurement threshold" for the LEA is \$1,000.
+This is the maximum amount that the LEA can expend to obtain a single item/service from one vendor at one time without requiring competitive purchasing. - B. The "single procurement aggregate threshold" for the LEA is \$5,000.
+This is the maximum amount that the LEA can expend to obtain any combination of individual procurement items/services costing less than \$1,001 from one vendor at one time up to \$5,000, without requiring competitive purchasing. - C. The "annual cumulative threshold" for the LEA is \$50,000.
+This is the maximum total annual amount that the LEA can expend to obtain individual procurement item(s) costing less than \$1,001 purchased from the same vendor during the fiscal year (July 1 June 30) not to exceed \$50,000.
+If a purchase exceeds \$50,000, it is not considered a small purchase and shall be processed through a bidding process or a request for proposal (RFP) process

-C. Purchases Requiring Quotes
+Purchases Requiring Quotes

-- 1. For procurement item(s) in excess of the "individual procurement threshold," or the "single procurement aggregate threshold" obtain a minimum of two, but preferably three, competitive quotes that include minimum specifications and shall purchase the procurement item from the responsible vendor offering the lowest quote that meets the specifications. - For procurement item(s) over the "annual cumulative threshold", conduct an invitation for bids or other procurement process outlined in the Utah Procurement Code.
+- A. For procurement item(s) costing between \$1,001 and \$5,000, obtain a minimum of two competitive quotes that include minimum specifications and shall purchase the procurement item from the responsible vendor offering the lowest quote that meets the specifications. - B. For procurement item(s) costing between \$5,001 and \$50,000, obtain a minimum of two competitive quotes that include minimum specifications and shall purchase the procurement item from the responsible vendor offering the lowest quote that meets the specification. - C. For procurement item(s) costing over \$50,000, conduct an invitation for bids or other procurement process outlined in the Utah Procurement Code.

-1. Professional services
+Professional services